Leoid/isweb/README.md

      - Easy to use

 #### TODO:
-     - [ ] "Just create a new issue and you'll suggestion will be welcomed!"
+     - [ ] "Just create a new issue and your suggestion will be welcomed!"

 #### Build:
 ```